 Student Grant Program

-Student Restoration Research Grant: To encourage and support student involvement in research in ecological restoration within the regional boundaries of the SER MWGL Chapter.
-The Chapter will award one grant of up to $1,000 to an eligible student to be used for research supplies, travel, equipment and other needs.
-See the SER MWGL 2018 Research Award RFP.
+Student Restoration Research Grant: The Student Restoration Research Grant was introduced in 2014 to encourage and support student involvement in research in ecological restoration within the regional boundaries of the SER MWGL Chapter.
+The Chapter will award two grants (one Research, one Implementation) of up to $4,000 each.

 Previous Student Restoration Research Grant Winners

 2020 Brian Charles for his research “Predicting outcomes in restored riparian wetlands: Using functional traits, species composition, and species richness to explain restoration outcomes.”